While at War: Plot

 Meanwhile, Millán-Astray urges Franco to relieve the Siege of the Alcázar in Toledo, but is rebuffed on strategic grounds – to relieve the siege would delay the war's end by years.
 Millán-Astray pressures Franco to assume leadership, a proposal Franco once again rejects.
 Later, Franco replaces the Republic's flag on his headquarters with the old monarchist flag, stirring discontent within the junta.
 The junta then arrive in Salamanca to meet with Franco and his generals, with whom Unamuno is called to meet.
 Unamuno attempts to plead for Coco's release, and is told that his case will be reviewed.
 Unamuno is then quietly confronted by Millán-Astray about his unwillingness to sign the manifesto, leaving Unamuno to make a decision.
 The junta leave to hold a vote on the leadership question, during which Millán-Astray exhorts his colleagues to vote for Franco.
 At the same time, the administration of the University of Salamanca meet regarding the manifesto.
 Unamuno assents and signs, while Franco is voted in as commander-in-chief.
 While leaving the meeting, Unamuno is met by Coco's wife, who presents him a letter testifying to her husband's innocence.
 Meanwhile, Franco visits a cathedral, where he is inspired by an image of El Cid to relieve the siege of the Alcázar, earning more fervor for his cause.

-Unamuno meets with Salvador in the countryside, with whom he debates with regarding the war.
+Unamuno meets with Salvador in the countryside, with whom he debates regarding the war.
 During the walk back, Salvador is accosted and arrested by Falangists, leaving Unamuno to walk back alone in the rain.
 He slips into a delirious state for several days, after which he attempts to make a personal appeal to Franco and his wife to have his colleagues released; the attempt fails, and Unamuno, anguished, informs Coco's wife.
 Meanwhile, Millán-Astray confronts Unamuno once again and informs him that he will be taking Franco's place in a Nationalist event at the university the following day.
 At the event, Unamuno initially refuses to speak, though he changes his mind after reading Coco's wife's letter.
 He presents a speech criticizing the nationalists, causing the crowd to turn on him, thereby forcing him out.
 An epilogue details the fates of several of the figures in the film.

 Cast

 Release

-The film had its world premiere on September 6, 2019 at the Toronto International Film Festival.
+The film had its world premiere on September 6, 2019, at the Toronto International Film Festival.
 The film was also included in the Official Section of the 2019 San Sebastián International Film Festival.

 Distributed by Walt Disney Studios Motion Pictures through their Buena Vista International distribution label, the film was released in cinemas in Spain on September 27, 2019.